rundeck/docs/docs/manual/execution-lifecycle/job-data.md

 { "key": ["nodevalue1","nodevalue2"] }
 ```

-If you want the data expanded as a JSON Object instead, using Node Names as the map entries, declare the `key` entry
+To expand the data as a JSON Object instead, using Node Names as the map entries, declare the `key` entry
 as a JSON object:

 ```json